zsiki/ls/doc/source/usersguide.rst

    *(20.)
 Traverse Calculation - Link traverse*

-**TODO**
-*explanation of result list*
+In the result of calculation you can find the angle and coordinate corrections, and the coordinates of the traversing points.

 Network adjustment
 ::::::::::::::::::

 During the network adjusment the plug-in will use the data from the opened fieldbooks (*fb\_* tables) and from the opened coordinate list (*coord\_* layer).

-Network adjustment is the best method to calculate the most probably position ofobserved points, when more observation were made then neccessary.
-By the help of GNU Gama adjustment the blunder errors can be tetected, eliminated.
+Network adjustment is the best method to calculate the most probably position of observed points, when more observation were made then neccessary.
+By the help of GNU Gama adjustment the blunder errors can be detected, eliminated.

 To calculate network adjustment do the followings